roadmanfong/Resume/readme.md

 _Mar.
 2012 - Dec.
 2015_

 - Lead javascript techniques programming and survey the latest(up-to date) approach(method, knowledge) of Javascript and HTML.
-- Establish coding convention and introduced modularized code and BBD unit testing.
+- Established coding convention and introduced modularized code and BBD unit testing.
-- Cooperate with design, backend, iOS and Android teams as frontend developer and develop excellent communication skill.
+- Cooperate with design, backend, iOS and Android teams as a frontend developer and develop excellent communication skills.

 ---